Bhatra Sikhs: Migration to the United Kingdom

 In the 1920s, the Bhatra Sikhs established a diaspora in the United Kingdom.
-Settlers in the U.K. earned an income by selling from suitcases of clothes by going door-to-door.
+Settlers in the UK earned an income by selling from suitcases of clothes by going door-to-door.

 Between the First and Second World War, the Bhatra Sikhs migrated to Britain.
 They settled mostly in Bristol, Cardiff, Glasgow, Liverpool, London, Portsmouth, Southampton and Swansea with small populations of theirs also settling in Birmingham, Edinburgh, Manchester and Nottingham.
 They also settled in Belfast, Northern Ireland.
 According to William Owen Cole, the Bhatra Sikhs were among the earliest Sikhs to arrive in Britain and they arrived as pedlars.

 Nesbitt states that in the UK, the Bhatra men initially worked as "door-to-door salesmen" and later as shopkeepers and property renters.
 She suggests that in the recent times, they have started working in diverse fields.
 After the end of the Second World War, the Bhatra Sikhs established gurdwaras in the regions where they resided.

 Relation to Sikhism

+Many of the records produced by the Bhatt Sikhs have been useful for reconstructing the lives of the Sikh gurus, their relatives, and other prominent Sikhs.

-They tend to be devout Khalsa Sikhs who maintain their kesh and strictly observed gurpurabs.
+Bhatra Sikhs tend to be devout Khalsa Sikhs who maintain their kesh and strictly observed gurpurabs.
 On the day of the birthdays of Sikh gurus as per the jantris (traditional calendar), they hold diwans, a practice known as din dey din manauna, where as other Sikhs tend to celebrate gurpurabs on the nearest Sundays to the birthday at their gurdwaras rather than on the exact day.
 They tend to hold on to traditions, even in the diaspora, such as Bhatra Sikh women observing purdah or using an actual horse for the wedding ceremony known as ghori-chardna (riding a mare) ritual.